Divide & Conquer

 Considering the above criteria and limitations within PostgreSQL, we have been able to adopt the implementation of partitioning to our existing project databases with relatively little fuss.
 We have predominantly applied ‘range’ partitioning by timestamp, rather than partitioning by ‘list’ which in this case would involve defining and grouping location references and therefore require extra initial effort to define logical groupings.
 The main change to our traditional approach of first, ‘initialise a project database’ and then second, ‘use the project database’, is that now an extra level of database management and maintenance is required throughout the lifecycle of a project database.

-As for projects such as our CDAM platform, which requires the bulk insert of millions of records as one initial task, pre-defined partitioning has provided us with an invaluable, but very simple, method to create large tables that can be accessed and queried very efficiently for data mining and gaining invaluable insight into water consumption patterns.
+As for Paradigm projects, which require the bulk insert of millions of records as one initial task, pre-defined partitioning has provided us with an invaluable, but very simple, method to create large tables that can be accessed and queried very efficiently for data mining and gaining invaluable insight into water consumption patterns.

 Partitioning has proven to be an extremely effective technique to efficiently store large quantities of data without suffering the expected performance blight that comes with such scaling.
 The ‘out of the box’ capabilities that PostgreSQL provides have proven to be relatively straightforward to implement.
 We have learned that effective database design, which involves understanding when best to use indexing, partitioning or likely a blend of both, is key.